ios-xr/gisobuild/README.md

 * openssl
 * unsquashfs
 * 7z (Optional - but functionality may be reduced without)
+* iso-read (Optional - but functionality may be reduced without)
+* zip (Optional - but functionality may be reduced without)
+* unzip (Optional - but functionality may be reduced without)

 It also requires the following Python (>= 3.6) modules:
 * dataclasses